 It took an additional two weeks for the apps to be fixed and once completed,we completed V&V-Verification and Validation testing-to ensure all the bugs were fixed before the app is released to the client.
 Our client was thrilled that she was not left to deal with these bugs after the release of the three apps.

-We do believe in having User Test panels that provide valuable information as to how a person who is blind would use an app differently that a sighted person and incorporate User Test panels into our testing process.
+We do believe in having User Test panels that provide valuable information as to how a person who is blind would use an app differently than a sighted person and incorporate User Test panels into our testing process.

-We also learned about blind etiquette, being sensitive to the language we use and taking another person's perspective.
+We also learned about blind etiquette, being sensitive to the language we use, and taking another person's perspective.
 Below, I have attached several links about blind etiquette that we found helpful.

 Our testing was not only on the BARD Mobile, currently in development, but included testing concurrently with a braille refreshable display like the ones by Freedom Scientificand Humanware and using JAWS, and ZoomText.